 3.2 Renewal Notification Timing.
 Calpine shall provide ECC with the Renewal Notification sixty (60) days in advance of any renewal notification deadlines required by ANG and NOVA.
 ECC and ENA shall bear no liability for Calpine’s failure to provide such timely Renewal Notification to ECC.
 For six (6) months after the Effective Date of this Agreement, Enron shall negotiate with ANG and NOVA to attempt to establish alternative arrangements with ANG and NOVA that would alleviate the need for Calpine to provide ECC the Renewal Notification (the “Alternative Arrangements”).
-The Alternative Arrangement may include, assignment of ECC’s renewal rights to Calpine prior to the Commencement Date.
-If Enron is successful in negotiating the Alternative Arrangments and the Alternative Arrangements are acceptable to Calpine and Enron, in their sole discretion, the Alternative Arrangments shall be executed in writing by Calpine and Enron and, if necessary, ANG and NOVA.
-Upon execution of a written document containing the Alternative Arrangements, the Renewal Notification by Calpine shall not be required under this Article 3.
+The Alternative Arrangements may include assignment of ECC’s renewal rights to Calpine prior to the Commencement Date.
+If Enron is successful in negotiating the Alternative Arrangments and the Alternative Arrangements are acceptable to Calpine and Enron, in their sole discretion, the Alternative Arrangements shall be implemented by the appropriate documentation being executed in writing by Calpine and Enron and, if necessary, ANG and NOVA.
+Upon execution of a written document(s) implementing the Alternative Arrangements, the Renewal Notification by Calpine shall not be required under this Article 3 and, to the extent that the Alternative Arrangements are comprised of the assignment of the renewal rights to Calpine or similar arrangements, such that ECC no longer has any right to the Canadian Assigned Capacity on or after the Commencement Date, ECC shall have no further rights, liabilities or obligations under this Agreement and shall no longer be a Party hereto or obligated hereby.

 3.3 Assignment of Canadian Capacity.
 Upon renewal in accordance with Section 3.1 of this Agreement, ECC shall assign to Calpine and Calpine shall accept such assignment of the Canadian Assigned Capacity effective upon the Commencement Date.
 Upon completion of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall be entitled to all rights and benefits in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date and shall be liable for all liabilities and obligations (including the payment of demand charges) in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date.
+If Calpine provides a Renewal Notification, prior to the Commencement Date, Calpine agrees to satisfy any requirements of either NOVA or ANG and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Canadian Assigned Capacity such that each of NOVA and ANG (i) agrees to look solely to Calpine for all obligations with respect to the Canadian Assigned Capacity and (ii) unconditionally releases ECC from all obligations for demand/reservation charges, and all other charges related to the Canadian Assigned Capacity.

 3.4 Assumption of Obligations.
-Upon completion of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall assume all liabilities and obligations associated with the Canadian Assigned Capacity under the tariffs applicable to the Canadian Assigned Capacity which arise or accrue from and after the Commencement Date.
+Upon completion and in consideration of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall assume all liabilities and obligations associated with the Canadian Assigned Capacity under the tariffs applicable to the Canadian Assigned Capacity which arise or accrue from and after the Commencement Date.
 Calpine shall indemnify ECC and save ECC harmless from and against all losses, costs, claims and damages (including legal fees) which ECC suffers, sustains, pays or incurs as a consequence of the failure of Calpine to pay or discharge any of such liabilities or obligations.